The fdisk command on Linux Explained

 MBR firmware

 This command creates partitions for MBR firmware.
 MBR firmware supports a maximum of 14 partitions.
 It uses a concept of primary, extended, and logical partitions.
 It supports a maximum of four primary partitions.
-If you need more partitions, you need to convert the last primary partition into the extended partition.
-Inside the extended partition, you can create a maximum of eleven logical partitions.
+You must convert the last primary partition into the extended partition if you need more partitions.
+Inside the extended partition, you can create eleven logical partitions.
 The extended partition works as a container.
 It stores only logical partitions.
 We cannot use it to save data.

 Creating new partitions

 Partition type Type p to create a primary partition.
 Type e to create an extended partition.
-If you need more than four partitions, create three primary partitions and one extended partition.
-If the extended partition is available, the prompt allows us to create a logical partition in it.
+If you need more than four partitions, create three primary and one extended partition.
+The prompt allows us to create a logical partition if the extended partition is available.

 Partition number Type the partition number.
 The prompt automatically selects the next partition.
 To accept the default selection, hit the Enter key.

 Last sector The prompt automatically selects the last available sector for the partition.
-If you hit the Enter key the prompt uses all available space for this partition.
+If you hit the Enter key, the prompt will use all available space for this partition.
 If you want to create more partitions, you need to specify the size of this partition.
-You can use standard units to specify the size.
-For example, to create a 500 MB partition, you need to type +500M.
+You can use standard units to select the size.
+For example, to create a 500 MB partition, type +500M.

 Let us create one more primary partition of 1 GB.